Barn Elms Boathouse

 - Once payment has been received you will receive an email confirming your place on the course.

 Private rowing lessons

-We offer private rowing lessons for £50 per hour if you want to head out with a coach to yourself.
+We offer private lessons from £50 per hour for individuals and small groups, if you would prefer to be out with a coach by yourself.
 Please contact the office for availability and bookings.